The Strength of the Few – Book Review

 I Tag

 Anyone who wants to participate.
-I recognize that today is Thanksgiving.
 So, if you’re bored, feel free to have some fun and consider yourself tagged.
 Otherwise, bookmark it until next year!